Ah leg day, you know you should do it yet the temptation to skip it is so great.

 To do this you need to break parallel (hips below the knees) when you squat, if not you won’t just miss out a host of benefits, namely increase strength, power and size but you’ll also increase the stress placed on your knees and quads (front of the thigh muscle) by not engaging your hamstrings (back of the thigh muscle) which can lead to pain and injury.

 Nobody wants that.

-So, if you’re currently pushing out shitty half reps because the weight is too heavy or your form isn’t there yet, it’s time to scale it back, reduce the weight and focus on proper range of movement and adequate depth to break parallel.
+So, if you’re currently pushing out shitty half reps because the weight is too heavy or your form isn’t there yet, it’s time to scale it back, reduce the weight and focus on a proper range of movement and adequate depth to break parallel.

 Squat More Often

-Weightlifting is a skill and like any skill it needs to be practised regularly for you to improve, by increasing the number of times per week that you squat or increasing the sets and reps you perform to boost your weekly squat volume you’ll see your form and technique improve.
+@@Weightlifting is a skill and like any skill, it needs to be practised regularly for you to improve@@, by increasing the number of times per week that you squat or increasing the sets and reps you perform to boost your weekly squat volume you’ll see your form and technique improve.